A practical guide to Confluence knowledge integration in 2026

 A screenshot of the eesel AI simulation mode, demonstrating a risk-free Confluence knowledge integration test environment.

-Once you’re ready to go live, you’re still in the driver’s seat.
-With selective automation, you decide exactly which types of questions the AI handles.
-You can start small by automating answers for your most common Tier 1 topics and set clear rules for when to escalate to a human agent.
-This fine-tuned control ensures a smooth rollout and lets you scale your automation confidently.
+Once you’re live, you remain in control.
+With selective automation, you decide which questions the AI handles and when to escalate to a human agent.
+This ensures a smooth rollout and lets you scale your automation confidently.

 Which Confluence knowledge integration method is right for you?

-With three different paths to choose from, the right one really depends on your team's tools, resources, and goals.
+The right path depends on your team's tools, resources, and goals.
 Here’s a quick summary:

-• Choose a custom API integration if: You have a dedicated engineering team, a big budget, and very specific requirements that no third-party tool can meet.
+• Choose a custom API integration if: You have a dedicated engineering team and very specific, complex requirements that demand a fully customized build.

-• Choose a third-party connector like eesel AI if: You want a powerful, flexible, and affordable solution that works with your existing tools, brings together all your knowledge, and gets you up and running in minutes instead of months.
+• Choose a third-party connector like eesel AI if: You want a powerful, flexible solution that complements your Jira setup and brings together all your knowledge sources quickly.

 Unlock your knowledge today

-A Confluence knowledge integration is no longer a "nice-to-have" for growing teams; it's a must for building an efficient, scalable support operation.
-Your Confluence wiki is one of your company's most valuable assets, but it can only help you if it's accessible where and when it's needed.
+A Confluence knowledge integration is a valuable step for building an efficient, scalable support operation.
+Your Confluence workspace is one of your company's most impressive assets, and it works best when it's accessible exactly where it's needed.

-Ready to connect Confluence to your support workflow the easy way? eesel AI unifies all your knowledge sources, integrates with the tools you already use, and lets you go live in minutes.
+Ready to connect Confluence to your support workflow? eesel AI unifies your knowledge sources and integrates with the tools you already use.
 Try it free today.

 Frequently asked questions